-An on-site wastewater management system receives and / or treats wastewater and sewerage and then disposes this into an approved disposal system or a re-use system.
+An on-site wastewater management system treats and recycles or disposes of water from appliances and drains (greywater) and sewerage (blackwater).
 This page has information on:

 - Septic tanks